Snub by Omission

-- Recently in One Piece, the Fishmen are still doubting whether humans even care about their kind, but fortune-teller Madame Shirley says that the Straw Hat Pirates that are currently protecting Fishman Island right now are all made of humans...but then someone points to Brook.
+- In One Piece, when the Fishmen continue to doubt whether humans even care about their kind, fortune-teller Madame Shirley says that the Straw Hat Pirates that are currently protecting Fishman Island right now are all made of humans...but then someone points to Brook.

 Shirley: Look with your own eyes.
 Right now, in the plaza, over the skies!
 Those who are fighting with the Pirates of the Fishman District are humans!